digital-blueprint/toolkit/packages/app-shell/README.md

 A web component for building SPAs consisting of one topic with multiple activities.
 Handles login, language selection, activity switching, menus etc.

-You can install these component via npm:
+You can install this component via npm:

 ```bash
 npm i @dbp-toolkit/app-shell